vaidhyesh1/nodejs-connection-dockerhub/Readme.md

 cd build/
 docker compose up -d
 ```
-By default the application is exposed on port 8080
+By default the application is exposed on port 8080 and exposes two api endpoints: / and /database

 ## Stopping the application